Desmond Domnique Jennings: Execution

 After his conviction, Jennings was transferred to await execution at the state death row at the Huntsville Unit.
 During his stay, he was considered a model prisoner who had no disciplinary actions taken against him and was an avid reader of philosophical works.
-He filed multiple appeals against his death sentence, but the first one was rejected and all the others missed the necessary deadlines for submission, leading to it being finalized at a much faster pace than most other inmates.
+He filed multiple appeals against his death sentence, but all of them were rejected.
+He also missed the necessary deadline to petition for a clemency hearing, submitting it just one day before his scheduled execution.

 Jennings was executed by lethal injection on November 16, 1999.
 He declined a last meal.
 On the day of his execution, Jennings warned guards that he would resist his execution.
+When the guards arrived at his cell, he told them, "I won't do this."
 After refusing to voluntarily leave his cell, prison officials incapacitated him with pepper spray.
 When the time of his execution came, Jennings resisted once more and had to be forcibly removed from his holding cell by a five-man team.
+As he was taken to the death chamber, he thanked the guards for not using tear gas.

 It was the first time since Texas reinstated capital punishment in the 1970s that prison officials had to forcibly move a death row inmate due to them refusing to cooperate.
 When the warden asked Jennings if he had a last statement, he said, "No, I do not."
 Jennings was pronounced dead at 6:22 PM.